capacity for MediaSense is a function of the hardware profile that the system

 hold.
 The .mp4 conversions, .wav conversions, and HTTP download durations are

 estimated at about 5 seconds per minute of recording.

 To determine the

-number of servers required, evaluate
+number of servers required, evaluate this data:

-the number simultaneous
+The number simultaneous

 audio streams needed plus 10 times the number of videos being played, divided

 by the number of audio-weight media streams supported by each node